Seaidear/mobile-flashcards/README.md

 `npm start`

 Open the expo app on your phone and scan the QR code you see on your screen to test the app directly on your mobile device.

+## Testing

+This app has been tested on Android.